Movie Count: 66

 Kōkaku Kidōtai (攻殻機動隊)

-Both of Oshii’s main GitS movies are extremely stylish and enjoyable, but there is a LOT of really uncalled for nudity in this one.
+Both of Oshii’s main GitS movies are extremely stylish and enjoyable, but there is a LOT of fairly random nudity in this one.
 The GitS movies revolve around the concept that there are very human-like robots and cyborgs that inhabit the earth and that they have souls, called Ghosts, that inhabit their outer robot shells.
 These Ghosts can not only communicate with each other telepathically, but can switch shells, go on the equivalent of the internet, and be hacked, thus changing the reality that they experience.
 This movie follows a team of the once-organic female Major Kusanagi and the male Batou cyborg/robots as they track down a Ghost hacker called the “Puppet Master”.
-Good times are had by all, the visuals have aged very well and still look better than a lot of what’s currently out there.
+Good times are had by all and the visuals have aged very well, still better-looking than many modern anime films.
 A must-see for anime movie fans.

 Ghost in the Shell 2: Innocence (2004)

-This time it’s Batou’s turn to be the main protagonist.
-His job in this excellent movie is to uncover the Truth behind a bot-making corporation called LOCUS SOLUS whose sexbots have been going crazy.
-This one has much less nudity than the first, incidentally.
-BEAUTIFUL animation, and haunting music combine with the intriguing story to make this a superb anime experience.
+This time it’s Batou’s turn to be the main protagonist as the Major is conspicuously absent.
+His job in this excellent movie is to uncover the truth behind a bot-making corporation called LOCUS SOLUS whose sexbots have been going crazy and killing people.
+Even with the more suggestive plot, this one has much less nudity than its predecessor.
+Beautiful animation and haunting music combine with the intriguing philosophical story to make Innocence a superb anime experience.
 Try and catch the Blu-ray version if you can, you’ll be floored!
-I cannot recommend this movie enough.
+I cannot recommend this movie enough, it currently ranks as my all-time favourite anime film.

 Ghost in the Shell 2.0 (2008)